artie-groove/user-profile-demo/README.md

-# User profile demo
+# User registrar

-The application is a demo written in order to apply for a developer position in a company according to a test task.
+User submission module for a company.
 It implements CR functions (create and read): user signup and account display.

 ## Software utilized
 * MERN software stack